potoshk/potos-docs/docs/developer/hardhat_usage.md

 To follow this tutorial, the following are the prerequisites:

 - Code editor: a source-code editor such [VSCode](https://code.visualstudio.com/download).
-- [Metamask](./wallet_usage.md): used to deploy the contracts, sign transactions and interact with the ontracts.
+- [Metamask](./wallet_usage.md): used to deploy the contracts, sign transactions and interact with the contracts.
 - [Hardhat Requirements](https://hardhat.org/tutorial/setting-up-the-environment): environment required in Hardhat.

 ## Step 1: Initialize an Hardhat project

+Copy and paste the following code into Terminal to create a project:

 ```bash
 mkdir bcos-hardhat-erc20